 What Sets Cake Wallet Apart

 “Not your keys, not your coins” is a saying that gets passed around a lot in this blockchain space.
 Cake Wallet takes this principle very seriously.
-Users of the cake wallet are given full ownership of the funds that they store.
-A mnemonic phrase is provided to any user, which can be used to restore the wallet at any point.
+Users of the cake wallet are given full ownership of the funds they store.
+In addition, a mnemonic phrase is provided to any user, which can be used to restore the wallet at any point.

-Cake Wallet can be considered as the safest and most popular Monero wallet for transferring and storing.
-One of the wallet’s additional features includes easily exchanging Monero to other cryptocurrencies within the Wallet without exchange hassles.
-For now, the supported cryptocurrencies include BTC, LTC, ETH, BCH, DASH, USDT, EOS, XRP, TRX, BNB, ADA, XLM, and NANO, and more are on their way.
+Cake Wallet can be considered the safest and most popular Monero wallet for transferring and storing.
+One of the wallet’s additional features includes exchanging Monero for other cryptocurrencies within the wallet without exchange hassles.
+For now, the supported cryptocurrencies, including BTC, LTC, ETH, BCH, DASH, USDT, EOS, XRP, TRX, BNB, ADA, XLM, NANO, and more, are on their way.

 Adjustable Transaction Speed

-Cake Wallet also allows its users to adjust the speed at which transactions can be sent.
-Users can set slow, normal, or fast for the transaction.
+Cake Wallet also allows users to adjust the speed at which transactions can be sent.
+For example, users can set slow, normal, or fast for the transaction.

-Like most top of the line applications, the Wallet also allows set-up biometric authentication on their devices.
-Users can set up fingerprint lock or Face ID lock, depending upon the device they use.
+Like most top-of-the-line applications, the wallet also allows set-up biometric authentication on their devices.
+For example, users can set up a fingerprint or Face ID locker device depending on the.
 This service is open to both iOS and Android devices.
 Interestingly, Cake Wallet is the first mobile wallet in the Monero community to support biometric authentication.

-To decrease the chances of losing the wallet, either due to loss of device or change of device, users can back up their wallets through the iCloud and other locations.
-By backing up their wallets and linking them to the device’s account, users can reopen the wallet on another device by logging in through their iCloud and other accounts
+To decrease the chances of losing the wallet, either due to the loss of a device or a change of device, users can back up their wallets through iCloud and other locations.
+By backing up their wallets and linking them to the device’s account, users can reopen the wallet on another device by logging in through their iCloud and other accounts.